russellsayshi/debris/README.md

 Pressing `h` or `?` will bring up the help menu.

-Note that while you can browse the contents of subdirectories, you can't restore them individually, as you can only restore top-level items.
+Note that while the user can browse the contents of subdirectories, the user can't restore them individually, as the user can only restore top-level items.
 This may change in the future.

 ###rmt